opauloh/epicreact-fundamentals/README.md

 At the end of the workshop, please go to this URL to give overall feedback.
 Thank you! https://kcd.im/rf-ws-feedback

+## Notes

+- unpkg.com: A CDN for all modules in npm, which means that every module on npm is also on unpkg.
+- UMD: Universal Module Definition - UMD is a pattern of universal module definition for JavaScript modules.
+These modules are capable of working everywhere, be it in the client, on the server or elsewhere.
+The UMD pattern typically attempts to offer compatibility with the most popular script loaders of the day (e.g RequireJS amongst others).

 <!-- prettier-ignore-start -->
 [npm]: https://www.npmjs.com/